fluentassertions/fluentassertions.autofac/docs/usage.md

 In general, when implementing modules you will typically be subclassing Autofac's module base class `Module` which requires a parameterless constructor.
 And this is fine in most cases.

 However, we have had some more special use cases where we definitely wanted some module to take constructor parameters.
-In this you cannot use
+In this case you cannot use the generic idiom

     builder.RegisterModule<TModule>();